Morfik: Compilers

 Morfik has done extensive work in the area of compilers.
 This includes developing compilers for the purpose of developing web applications, that receive code in one of the following language syntaxes: C#, Basic and Object Pascal, and output either JavaScript or Object Pascal depending on whether the target of each module was for the browser or server side of a Morfik Application, respectively.
 The server-side code is then compiled again, using the Free Pascal compiler to generate the final binary for the chosen target platform.

 The first commercially released version of Morfik also supported an implementation of the Java language syntax called MorfikJ.
 Support for this language syntax was dropped with the release of Morfik 2.0 and its users moved to the C# syntax due to its close proximity to that of MorfikJ.

-Criticisms

-Morfik received quite a bit of criticism for not allowing developers to access CSS stylesheets for the sites they are creating and for not producing an application which could have clean and meaningful URLs.
-Morfik uses a totally visual approach to styles and stylesheets which tends to be frowned upon by Web developers for being non-standard.
-In subsequent releases the question of creating clean URLs was addressed in the product.

-Another reason for which Morfik has been criticized is that it aimed at software developers not web developers: Some say that Morfik's emphasis on coding in an object-oriented language such as Object Pascal or C# instead of directly coding in JavaScript significantly under-utilizes the skills and knowledge of existing web developers, the vast majority of whom are far more skilled in CSS, HTML and JavaScript than in Java.
-Morfik however, chose to focus on the traditional desktop and client/server software developer.

-A third area of criticism was its unorthodox method of deployment for web applications: Creating web applications in a manner that is akin to win32 applications; e.g., if deploying onto a Windows-based server, the web application is output as a .exe file.
-This makes it hard for many businesses to use their existing web hosting packages to host a Morfik-created web application.

 Applications gallery

 In addition to Morfik's own web site www.morfik.com, the company has a set of showcase applications, built with Morfik, which are used in conjunction with the web site.
 These applications include: discussion forums, issue tracker and online videos web site that closely resembles the YouTube web site.

 In addition to these applications, several others have been made available on the Web, such as: